Twocoolguy/BrickThrower/README.md

 ### 1.3.0:
 - Add damage to players when it is thrown at them.
+- Don't allow players to eat food that has our NBT data and do not allow players to place the blocks/items that has our NBT data.

 ## Note
 1.3.0 will be the final content update of BrickThrower.
 Things will not be added after this.
 Any updates will be for: